Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Introduction

-The existing literature on transmit beamforming design for ISAC mostly focused on the case where the parameters to be sensed are deterministic and known, for which the $\textit{Cram\'er-Rao bound (CRB)}$ has been adopted as the sensing performance metric \cite{van2004detection,forsythe2005waveform,bekkerman2006target,li2007range,liu2020joint,liu2021cramer,ma2022covert,hua2023secure,hua2023optimal,hua2023mimo}.
-Specifically, CRB is a lower bound of the sensing mean-squared error (MSE) with any unbiased estimator, which can be derived as a function of the \emph{exact} values of the parameters to be sensed.
-For instance, \cite{li2007range} studied the multiple-input multiple-output (MIMO) radar waveform optimization with multiple sensing targets.
-It was shown that the optimal number of beams is no larger than twice the number of targets under optimization criteria such as the trace, determinant, and the largest eigenvalue of the CRB matrix.
-For the ISAC scenario, \cite{liu2021cramer} studied the transmit beamforming design to minimize the CRB for the MSE in sensing both point targets and extended targets while guaranteeing the communication quality at the users.
-The optimal beamforming solutions for both point and extended target cases were obtained in a single-user system.
+Existing literature on transmit beamforming design for ISAC mostly focused on the genie-aided case where the parameters to be sensed are assumed to be \emph{known}, for which the $\textit{Cram\'er-Rao bound (CRB)}$ has been adopted as the sensing performance metric \cite{van2004detection,forsythe2005waveform,bekkerman2006target,li2007range,liu2021cramer,liu2020joint,ma2022covert,hua2023secure,hua2023optimal,hua2023mimo}.
+Specifically, CRB is a lower bound of the sensing mean-squared error (MSE) with any unbiased estimator, which is a function of the \emph{exact} values of the parameters to be sensed.
+Along this line, \cite{li2007range} studied the multiple-input multiple-output (MIMO) radar waveform optimization with multiple sensing targets, and \cite{liu2021cramer} studied the transmit beamforming design to minimize the CRB for the MSE in sensing both point target and extended target under user communication quality constraints, where the optimal beamforming solutions for both point and extended target cases were obtained in a single-user system.
+With the optimal beamforming design that minimizes the CRB, a genie-aided lower bound of the MSE with any unbiased estimator can be obtained, which is useful for sensing performance evaluation.